The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Supply Chain Object Analysis

 \section{Supply Chain Object Analysis}

 If adopted and implemented correctly, Supply Chain Objects (SCOs) can aid overall validation and provide transparency into all the entities involved in (re-)selling of a particular ad-inventory.
-In absence of this information, a buying entity's knowledge is just limited to the immediate upstream seller but not the entire path of (re-)sellers that were involved before the upstream seller.
-It is the job of the selling entity to append its seller object in the existing SCO and forward the bid request further.
-A buying entity extracts the SCO object from the bid request and parses the list of all seller nodes represented as key ``nodes'' (which contains a list of dictionaries).
-Lower the index of a node in this list, the more older the seller.
-When SSP forwards the bid request corresponding to the ad request received from the publisher, in the node dictionary it appends its website (represented by the key ``asi'') and account identifier for the given publisher in its network (represented by the key ``sid'').
+In absence of SCOs, a buyer has visibility into only the immediate upstream seller but not the entire path of (re-)sellers that were involved before the upstream seller.
+It is the job of each seller to append its seller object in the existing SCO and forward the bid request further.
+A buyer extracts the SCO object from the bid request and parses the list of all seller nodes represented by key {\tt nodes}.
+Higher the index of a node in this list, the more recent the seller.
+When an AdX forwards the bid request for a publisher, it associates the publisher with dictionary key {\tt asi} and the account identifier for that publisher in its network with the key {\tt sid}.